-For the purposes of this Report, most Company activity is conducted to Mexico, where 95% of our employees are based.
+For the purposes of this Report, most Company activity is conducted in Mexico, where approximately 95% of our employees are located.
 As a result, this Report primarily reflects our activities in Mexico.
-During the Reporting Period, we produced a total of 26.9 million silver equivalent ounces across our operations, consisting of 10.3 million silver ounces and 198,921 gold ounces.
+During the Reporting Period, we produced a total of 21.7 million silver equivalent ounces across our operations, consisting of 8.4 million silver ounces and 157 thousand gold ounces.